HrishikeshKhurpe/SDLC_Test/README.md

-# Hrishikesh's Calculator
+# Hrishikesh's Calculator with UI

 ## Overview
-Hrishikesh's Calculator is a Python-based calculator application that supports basic arithmetic operations such as addition, subtraction, multiplication, and division.
+This project provides a visually appealing UI for the existing Hrishikesh's Calculator application.
+The UI allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division, and displays the results on the screen.

 ## File Structure
 ```
 calculator/
+├── ui.py
+├── ui_controller.py
 ├── calculator.py
 └── tests/
-    └── test_calculator.py
+    └── test_ui.py
 ```

 ## Test Case Structure
-The tests for the `Hrishikesh_Calculator` class are located in the `calculator/tests/test_calculator.py` file.
+The tests for the calculator UI functionality are located in the `calculator/tests/test_ui.py` file.
 The test suite covers the following operations:

 - `test_add`
 - `test_subtract`
 - `test_multiply`
 - `test_divide`
+- `test_error_handling`

 To run the tests, use the following command: